API Latency Monitoring: Identifying and Addressing Issues

 How to Measure API Latency

-You can't improve what you don't measure.
+You can’t improve what you don’t measure.
+Collecting and analyzing API metrics and performance metrics, including core web server monitoring KPIs, is essential for effective latency measurement.
 Here are the key approaches to measuring API latency:

 Basic Tools